e-Spirit/FSDevTools/README.md

 mvn clean package -Dci.version=VERSION -Dfirstspirit.version=FS_VERSION
 ```

-## Project structure
+### Extending
 This tool should be easily expandable with further commands, while the 'execution framework' should rarely
 needed to be touched at all.

 For your convenience, you can add commands and groups.
-Our cli assumes, that
+Our cli assumes, that you place your commands in the
-you place your commands in the existing command package and your new groups in the existing group package
+existing command package(**com.espirit.moddev.cli.commands**) and your new groups in the existing group
-in the cli module.
-Since those packages are configured to be scanned, there's no need to further register
+package(**com.espirit.moddev.cli.groups**) in the cli module.
+Since those packages are configured to be
-commands or anything.
-Since our tool relies on the airline library (https://github.com/airlift/airline), you
+scanned, there's no need to further register commands or anything.
+Since our tool relies on the airline library (https://github.com/airlift/airline), you have to annotate
-have to annotate your class with a `@Command` annotation and implement our `Command` interface.
-By default,
+your class with a `@Command` annotation and implement our `Command` interface.

-our commands use a connection to a FirstSpirit server.
+By default, our commands use a connection to a FirstSpirit server.
 A global configuration for commands, as well as a
 context, is made available through the `Config` interface.
 A general implementation is provided by our
 `GlobalConfig` class.
 If you implement a configuration, our execution environment uses the command itself
 for the connection configuration and initializes the connection for you right before the command
 execution.

-For your convenience, we provided the `SimpleCommand` class that can be extended
+For your convenience, we provided the `SimpleCommand` class that can be extended to prevent you from specifying
-to prevent you from specifying standard connection logic for each command.
-The pure logic you want to program
+standard connection logic for each command.
+The pure logic you want to program can then be placed in the
-can then be placed in the generic `call` method you know from java's `Callable` interface and you are all done.
+generic `call` method you know from java's `Callable` interface and you are all done.

 For help configurations, take a look at existing commands and their annotations.
 If you really need it, you
 can have dynamic descriptions via a `public static String getDescription()` method in your command class
 (have a look at our ExportCommand class).